katerebekah/csharp-dotnet-milestones/1-foundations/exercises/FND_V1-ZOOLANDIA.md

 that sounds like {0}.
 I'd rate  his cuteness as a {1}.", nutsy .Noise, nutsy.CutenessLevel);
 ```
-*Please note, you will type all of the above code into csharppad.com even though gitit would typically go into different files when using Visual Studio.*
+*Please note, you will type all of the above code into csharppad.com even though it would typically go into different files when using Visual Studio.*